Pylons/pyramid/docs/quick_tour.rst

 frameworks, or a pro in a hurry.
 For more detailed treatment of each topic, give the :ref:`quick_tutorial` a try.

+If you would prefer to cut and paste the example code in this tour you may browsethe source code on `GitHub <https://github.com/Pylons/pyramid/blob/master/docs/quick_tour/>`.
+If you have downloaded the source code, you will find the tour in the same location.

 Installation
 ============